 ahhhhhhh is all I can say

 We visit the Monasterio de Santa Catalina, an active nunnery which is just stunning with its brightly coloured walls and fussed over gardens.
-An old painting adorns a wall, a portrait of the Sister whom resurrected this place from doom, and freed the slaves.
+An oil painting adorns a wall, the portrait of a Sister whom resurrected this place from its doom, and freed the slaves.
 Nuns had slaves?
-Her eyes follow you eerily...I worry that if I make sudden eye contact...I might be doomed to become a Nun...or a born-again virgin.
+Her eyes follow you around eerily...I worry that if I make sudden eye contact...I might be forced into becoming a Nun.
 Moving on.

-At the Museo Santuarios Andinos, is where they keep the "Ice Maiden" named Juanita.
+At the Museo Santuarios Andinos, it is where they keep the "Ice Maiden" named Juanita.
 She's a fifteen year old girl who was sacrificed by Inca priests on Mount Ampato.
-They did a carbon dating thing and figured it happened around 1440.
+They did a carbon dating thing and figured it all went down around 1440.
 She was found not too long ago when the ice melted, bundled in alpaca wool and buried with gold.
 Considered one of the world’s best preserved mummies, I morbidly notice she looks an awful lot like the little old grannies telling people's fortunes with coca leaves on the narrow streetways outside.
-I actually wished I knew how to speak a little Quecha, I would have gotten more out of my reading...perhaps the
+I wish I knew how to speak a little Quecha, maybe I’d gotten more out of my reading...and perhaps the coca

 Some of the most friendly lovely people in Arequipa

-coca leaves may have really told me what I needed to know.
+leaves may have really told me what is in store for me.